Skip to content

 A tourbillon is a complication designed to counteract the effect of gravity on the movement’s balance, thereby increasing the movement’s accuracy.
 The tourbillon features a cage that holds the balance and the escapement, and the cage turns independently of the watch, usually at a constant rate of once per minute.
 The tourbillon, which means “whirlwind” in French, is one of the watchmaking art’s most involved and elegant complications.

 These timepieces provide a way to read the time in 24 (or more) time zones around the world.
-Usually would have a name of the cities on a wheel.
+Usually, it would have the name of the cities on a wheel.
+We have the Breguet Marine World Timer Hora Mundi in 18k yellow gold watch Ref. #3700 with one crown operation.